 Targeted transparency's poster child is restaurant sanitation grading.
 The central idea is to summarize sanitation inspections with letter grades ('A,' 'B,' or 'C') and post these in entryways of restaurants to succinctly and intuitively inform consumers.
 In theory, the disclosure helps consumers select restaurants based on health risk, which in turn incentivizes restaurants to clean up.
-In the seminal synthetic work on targeted transparency, Archon Fung, Mary Graham, and David Weil systematically review disclosure policies and associated empirical research across regulatory areas, finding restaurant hygiene disclosure to be one of two "highly effective" regimes because of its simplicity and comprehensibility.29 Indeed, Fung, Graham, and Weil use restaurant grading as the motivating example of how to "embed" disclosures with individual decisionmaking in an informative and comprehensive fashion.30 Restaurant grading, according to them, exhibits congruence between policy and consumer goals to reduce food-poisoning risk, with only a moderate chance of misinterpretation.31 Similarly, Omri Ben-Shahar and Carl Schneider argue that mandated disclosure has generally been a failure across policy areas, but they point to restaurant grading as a salutary exception and as the prototype for promising regulatory alternatives.32 to change the level of disclosures); Gideon Parchomovsky & Philip J. Weiser, Beyond Fair Use, 96 CORNELL L. REV. 91, 96, 126 (2010) (proposing to mandate that content owners provide clear and explicit notification of user privileges); Richard B. Stewart, A New Generation of Environmental Regulation?, 29 CAP.
+In the seminal synthetic work on targeted transparency, Archon Fung, Mary Graham, and David Weil systematically review disclosure policies and associated empirical research across regulatory areas, finding restaurant hygiene disclosure to be one of two "highly effective" regimes because of its simplicity and comprehensibility.
+Indeed, Fung, Graham, and Weil use restaurant grading as the motivating example of how to "embed" disclosures with individual decisionmaking in an informative and comprehensive fashion.
+Restaurant grading, according to them, exhibits congruence between policy and consumer goals to reduce food-poisoning risk, with only a moderate chance of misinterpretation.
+Similarly, Omri Ben-Shahar and Carl Schneider argue that mandated disclosure has generally been a failure across policy areas, but they point to restaurant grading as a salutary exception and as the prototype for promising regulatory alternatives.

+Restaurant grading is widely considered a paragon of disclosure regulation.
+In a landmark study, Ginger Jin and Phillip Leslie reported that the adoption of grading in Los Angeles in 1997 caused a 20% reduction in to change the level of disclosures); Gideon Parchomovsky & Philip J. Weiser, Beyond Fair Use, 96 CORNELL L. REV. 91, 96, 126 (2010) (proposing to mandate that content owners provide clear and explicit notification of user privileges); Richard B. Stewart, A New Generation of Environmental Regulation?, 29 CAP.
 U. L. REV. 21, 134-43 (2001) (discussing informational strategies for environmental regulation); Andrew Bruck & Andrew Canter, Note, Supply, Demand, and the Changing Economics of Large Law Firms, 60 STAN.
 L. REV. 2087, 2118-26 (2008) (describing data-driven efforts based on targeted transparency to provide rankings of law firms based on hours, diversity, and attrition).